rainbowdashlabs/sql-java/docs/de/02/code_style.md

 ```
 -- Schlecht
-SELECT col1, col2 FROM meine_tabelle WHERE col1 = 'etwas' AND col2 = 'sonst' LIMIT 1;
+SELECT col1, col2 FROM my_table WHERE col1 = 'etwas' AND col2 = 'sonst' LIMIT 1;

 -- Gut
 SELECT sp1,
     Spalte2
-FROM meine_tabelle
+FROM my_table
 WHERE Spalte1 = 'irgendwas'
     AND col2 = 'sonst'
 LIMIT 1;